near/discovery-docs/docs/discovery/api/home.md

 title: Introduction
 ---

-Discovery provides a complete API to allow you to interact with different blockchains, websites, and store data in a decentralized way. [`Widgets`](widgets-url)
+Discovery provides a complete API to allow your [components](../widgets/home.md) to interact with different blockchains, websites, and store data in a decentralized way.

 Custom objects:
 - `Social` - the SocialDB API.